 “This type of setting was selected most frequently for the construction of loko kuapa (walled ponds), due to wave protection provided by the reef and the presence of a shallow shoal area.
 Kalepolepo Fishpond is significant as a well-preserved example of the technological achievements associated with the development of Hawaiian aquaculture.
 The fishpond was an economic resource that was important for its subsistence value to the people of the Kula District between approximately AD 1500 and 1880.” https://historichawaii.org/tag/mauisites/

 Kalepolepo Fishpond (Ko i’e i’e):

-Fishponds are strongly associated with streams (kahawai) and muliwai (wetlands, esturies).
+Fishponds are strongly associated with streams (kahawai) and muliwai (wetlands, estuaries).
 The Kalepolepo fishpond pictured below has no obvious wetland today, because the Menehune Shores hotel was built on top of the wetland.
 However, the wetland hydrology remains underneath.
 Springs still flow underneath the ground and into the ocean here.
 And sometimes when it rains the original Ko’ie’ie Wetland‘s spring can burst out of the ground near the beach and take out a mass of sand.
-After one particular rain event, it took 50 truck loads of sand to “fill the spring back in”.
+After one particular rain event, it took 50 truckloads of sand to “fill the spring back in”.

 Here is how Kalepolepo looked in 1963, before the Condo/Hotel Was Built: